Contributing¶

 Validating Frontmatter¶

-Before committing changes to commands, agents, or skills, validate that all frontmatter is properly formatted.
+Before committing changes to agents or skills, validate that all frontmatter is properly formatted.

 Run the validation script¶